 Understanding Miami's Spring 2026 Market

-Every spring, the Miami real estate market enters a season of heightened activity.
-Snowbirds make their final decisions, relocators begin their search in earnest, and sellers prepare their homes for peak exposure.
-But Spring 2026 carries a different energy than recent years.
-After a prolonged period of aggressive price appreciation and constrained inventory, the market is recalibrating toward a healthier equilibrium, and that shift creates meaningful opportunity for prepared buyers and strategic sellers alike.
+Spring is the busy stretch in Miami real estate.
+Snowbirds finalize decisions and relocators start searching in earnest, while sellers get homes ready for peak exposure.
+Spring 2026 looks different from recent years, though.
+After a long run of aggressive price appreciation and tight inventory, the market is recalibrating toward a healthier balance, and that shift creates real opportunity for buyers and sellers who come in prepared.

 What the Numbers Tell Us